epfl-ml4ed/meta-transfer-learning/README.md

 # meta-transfer-learning
-Code for the L@S 2022 Paper "Meta Transfer Learning for Early Success Prediction in MOOCs".
+This repository is the official implementation of the L@S 2022 Paper entitled "Meta Transfer Learning for Early Success Prediction in MOOCs".
 Authors: Vinitra Swamy, Mirko Marras, Tanja Käser

 Experiments are located in `scripts/`.
 Models can be found in `models/`.